A relatively unsung twentieth century masterwork is Christmas and the Beads of Sweat by Laura Nyro.

 Beads of Sweat, the eighth track on the album, is an apocalyptic masterpiece, and one of the most searing recordings ever made.
 Nyro assembled some of the finest musicians of her time for this effort, including Duane Allman on lead guitar; Chuck Rainey on bass; Dino Danelli on drums; Ralph MacDonald on percussion; and Cornell Dupree on rhythm guitar.
 Her portentous lyrics evoke images that place her in a class with Bob Dylan, The Doors, and the Beatles.

 Gonna Take A Miracle is a collaborative album Nyro made with Labelle, the vocal trio comprised of Patti LaBelle, Nona Hendryx, and Sarah Dash.
 This momentous recording includes the song, The Bells, one of the most beautifully etched embodiments of pathos ever captured on tape.
-Composed by Marvin Gaye, and first recorded by The Originals, this immaculate gem leaves me at a loss for comparisons, and similar to Brown Earth, I find myself ruminating over much larger scale works, including The Dreaming of the Bones by William Butler Yeats, and Tristan and Isolde by Wagner.
+Composed by Marvin Gaye, and first recorded by The Originals, this immaculate gem leaves me at a loss for comparisons, and similar to Brown Earth, I find myself ruminating over much larger scale works, including The Dreaming of the Bones by William Butler Yeats and West Side Story.

 Nyro had long brunette hair, and dark brown eyes.
 Her ancestry is Russian Jewish and Italian.
 She once stated that romantic relationships were contemplated, in part, for how fruitful their yield of musical inspiration might be.
 I was startled and amused to read a letter online from someone who had her for a summer camp counselor!